sfence/hades_revisited/mods/plantlife/hades_readme.txt

-This Code was modifikated and is NOT the orginalcode.
+The plantlife code was modifikated and is NOT the orginal code.
-It wouldnt work on other games but hades.. plz load the orginalcode from the Forum, if u want use it for other app.
+It wouldn't work on other games.
+Please load the orginalcode from the forums, if you want use it for other games.
-All new chances are WTPFL Licenses.
+All new changes are WTPFL-licensed.